NVIDIA/VideoProcessingFramework/README.md

 VPF stands for Video Processing Framework.
 It’s set of C++ libraries and Python bindings which provides full HW acceleration for video processing tasks such as decoding, encoding, transcoding and GPU-accelerated color space and pixel format conversions.

 VPF also supports exporting GPU memory objects such as decoded video frames to PyTorch tensors without Host to Device copies.
-Check the [Wiki page](https://github.com/NVIDIA/VideoProcessingFramework/wiki/Building-from-source) on how to build from source.

 ## Prerequisites
 VPF works on Linux(Ubuntu 20.04 and Ubuntu 22.04 only) and Windows